gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 With Gridsome 0.7 follows a new plugin called [@gridsome/vue-remark](/plugins/@gridsome/vue-remark).
 It let you add Vue Components to Markdown files.
 This is perfect for Documentation, Design Systems, or portfolio websites.
 It's an Vue / Gridsome alternative to [MDX](https://mdxjs.com/).

-Here is an quick overview of how it works:
+Here is a quick overview of how it works:

-Install plugin and add configs:
+Install the plugin and add configs:

 ```js
 module.exports = {